Happens to the best of us, you know.

 The good news is, just as you trained yourself to suppress those thoughts and emotions, you can also train yourself to unsuppress them.
 Not totally, mind you, to where you end up stabbing your boss with a letter opener, but enough to get them out onto the page.

-Here are some exercises to get you started:
+Here are some writing exercises to get you started:

 Exercise #1: Tell your mother to go to hell